-Chicken and steak fajitas made with meat marinated in lime juice, oil, and spices, then grilled alongside peppers and onions and drizzled with reserved marinade for the best fajitas of your life!
+Our Grilled Chicken and Steak Fajitas are made with meat marinated in lime juice, oil, and spices, then grilled alongside peppers and onions and drizzled with reserved marinade for the best fajitas of your life!

 - 1 lb. chicken and steak